; Becoming a Council Member - Local Government Elections 2021 - City of Wanneroo

 Home

-Local Government Elections 2021
+Local Government Elections 2023

 Becoming a Council Member

-• Be 18 years of age or older;
+• be 18 years of age or older;

-• An Australian citizen;
+• be an Australian citizen;

-• Be an elector of the City of Wanneroo (if you are only an elector because you are a nominee of a company then you are not eligible to stand as a candidate);
+• be an elector of the City of Wanneroo (if you are only an elector because you are a nominee of a company then you are not eligible to stand as a candidate);

 Nominations are to be finalised and lodged in person with the City’s Returning Officer, who is responsible for the local government elections once the nomination period opens.

-Further information is provided closer to the time of the nomination period in a local government election year.
 Please visit the Elections WA website for further information.

 Local government candidate induction

-Laws have been introduced which makes it compulsory for all candidates nominating in a local government election to complete the department’s online induction.
+Laws have been introduced which makes it compulsory for all candidates nominating in a local government election to complete the Department’s online induction.
 You will be asked to declare that you have completed the online induction when filling out your nomination form.
 It is an offence to make false or misleading statements on the nomination form.

 Local government candidate induction